florianberthier/Software-Quality-Handbook-Assignment/Readme.md

     GetComments.c
     GetAuthors.c

-## 2. Global Organization
+### 2. Global Organization

 #### 2.1.
 File Header

-The source files (`.c`, `.h`) must always start with the formatted header of the company.
+The source files must always start with the formatted header of the company.
 A Visual Studio Code extension is available to automatically generate the header.

     **************************************
     @company - company.io